VIEW PRODUCT RANGE

 The height of the stereo microscope, the distance between the eye pieces and adjusting the focus of each eye piece to correct any particular vision differences operators may have.

-Operators need retraining as using the stereo microscope is a real skill.
+Operators need training, as using the stereo microscope whilst working ‘blind’ is difficult.

-Locating the area to be reworked with the soldering iron and wire can be difficult, needing to look through the scope and then at the work piece, the scope obscuring the view when trying to use the naked eye.
+Locating the area to be reworked with the soldering iron and wire means having to look through the scope and then at the work piece, time a time again.

 The stereo microscope certainly helped see the small SMT for rework but this was not a perfect solution.

 Working at a stereo microscope for a long period is not comfortable as it is difficult to adjust for correct posture.

 ‘Eyepiece-less’ stereo microscopes, such as the well known ‘Mantis’ and ‘Lynx’ stereo microscopes were introduced, the eye pieces had been removed, the image displayed instead on a viewing screen, certainly a huge improvement and setting the ‘eyepiece-less’ stereo microscope up for different operators was much easier.

 A certain amount of skill and training was still required with the ‘eyepiece-less’ stereo microscopes, it’s still not possible to look at the magnified image and at the soldering iron to see were you are working, as even the ‘eyepiece-less’ stereo microscopes are still obscuring the view of the work piece from the operator.

 Now we can inspect PCBs using a Digital Microscope, no adjustment is required for the operator apart from their chair.